 Its governing body a Board of Directors of nine headed by a Chairperson.
 The Board and the Chairperson are elected by the members.
 The list of Board members and the Chairperson can be found here.

 In addition to the members, the PCS Association has Permanent Observers who are entitled to attend all its meetings and receive all the association papers.
 The Permanent Observers are not members though and do not have a vote.
 The list of Permanent Observers can be found here.

-The Board of the PCS Association has the primary responsibility for the criteria for both PCS Labels, for the development on new standards and for overseeing the PCS Initiative’s advocacy.
+The Board of the PCS Association has the primary responsibility for the strategic direction of PCS, the criteria for both PCS Labels, for the development of new standards and for overseeing the PCS initiative’s advocacy.
 To assist it, the Board has constituted a Market Committee, composed of experts from all parts of the market.
-The Market Committee has the role of advising the Board on label criteria and new developments in the market.
-The Market Committee also has a role as an appeal body over any decision by the PCS Secretariat not to award a label.
+The Market Committee has the role of providing feedback to the Board on the operation of the STS market, as well as advising the Board on label criteria and new developments in the market.
 The list of Market Committee members can be found here.

 Please, fill in the form below to join our mailing list and receive updates on the PCS news items.